Canada to evacuate passengers from virus-hit Diamond Princess cruise ship

 The United States and Hong Kong have said they will send aircraft to Japan to bring back passengers from the quarantined cruise ship, which has seen the most coronavirus infections outside of China.

 The cruise ship, owned by Carnival Corp, and carrying some 3,700 passengers and crew, has been quarantined in Yokohama since Feb.
-3 after a man, who disembarked in Hong Kong before it traveled to Japan, was diagnosed with the virus.
+3 after a man, who disembarked in Hong Kong before it travelled to Japan, was diagnosed with the virus.
+(Reporting by Aakriti Bhalla in Bengaluru; Editing by Muralikumar Anantharaman)